teamsavetheworld/ideoChallenge/QandA.md

 # Who Benefits?
 ## Who are your beneficiaries?
 How will they benefit from your idea?

-Four main targets
+We are targeting three main groups:

 Stakeholders: We are specifically aiming the platform at those who are affected by the problems in the world and who want to collaborate with those who wish to help.
 By working with NGOs and government organisations we can focus the community towards developing the solutions that are required.

 Motivated individuals: It is often difficult to find employment that both makes a social impact while remaining intellectually stimulating.
-These people are often recruited directly fields such as professional services, Finance, oil & gas etc. We hope to provide to contribute to a social cause from inside their companies, this will also help us expand our influence into these organisations.
+These people are often recruited directly fields such as engineering, finance and digital services.
+These people have existing knowledge and competencies in their respective fields.
+We hope to provide an outlet for them to contribute to a social cause from inside their companies, this will also help us expand our influence into these organisations.

 Fundraisers: Donors are often far removed from the projects they fund.
 While philanthropists, governments or large benefactors can impose rigorous funding criteria, they are somewhat reliant on the organisations they fund.
 By incorporating funders within the system, they would be able observe the process of finding solutions, and fund them appropriately.
 This would also allow platform users to directly respond to donors concerns and adapt the solution to deal with either expanding or contracting financial aid.

 # How is your idea unique?
 ## What are you doing that is different from similar initiatives?
 What unique advantages do you have to implement this idea?
 Think about how another organization is addressing the idea - how they are doing it and why do you believe yours will be more successful?

 One of the major impacts of the internet has been the creation of communities which bridge geographical and social barriers.
 These communities have originated around common interests or a common purpose.
-The platform we are building will facilitate the creation of a community that will help solve social and economic challenges.
+RootFinder will facilitate the development of a community that will help solve social and economic challenges.

-Our focus is on building the infrastructure for motivated individuals to contribute through their technical ability to social challenges  that can be address using science and engineering.
 Instead of addressing a specific problem we are hoping to address hundreds of different issues by connecting thousands of people with the right skills and abilities who share common goals.

-One key difference between us and other similar endeavours is that we will engage people who are already working in areas such as engineering, IT and finance.
-These people have existing knowledge and competencies in their respective fields and can use them to help solve the problems we hope to tackle.
+We will engage people who are already working in areas such as engineering, digital services and finance.
 The model of engaging with companies and their employees has been incredibly successful in helping to change corporate culture and perception, for example in LGBTQ rights and female empowerment.
-With our platform we hope to do a similar thing, but instead provide a unique tool to allow people to contribute to some of the world’s leading problems.
+Similarly we hope to engage employees and the companies they work for in solving some of world’s leading problems.

 # Idea Proposal Stage
 ## We are excited to learn about ideas at diverse stages of development.
 At what stage would you currently classify your idea as?